COVID-19 ensnares Trump housing secretary Ben Carson and aide challenging election loss

 White House Chief of Staff Mark Meadows, who has frequently appeared at public events without wearing a mask, was diagnosed last week, a source familiar with the situation told Reuters on Friday, along with several other staffers.

-Bossie, tapped on Friday to lead Trump’s efforts to challenge election results in several battleground states showing Joe Biden as narrowly winning, also attended the election night party, a source familiar with the matter told Reuters.
-Bossie appeared at a Phoenix news conference last Thursday criticizing vote tabulations.
+Bossie, tapped on Friday to lead Trump’s efforts to challenge election results in several battleground states showing Democrat Joe Biden as narrowly winning, also attended the election night party, a source familiar with the matter told Reuters.
+Bossie appeared at a Phoenix news conference on Thursday criticizing vote tabulations.

 Bossie, who was Trump’s deputy campaign manager in 2016, is head of the conservative political group Citizens United.
 Mnuchin has continued to test negative, according to a source familiar with the matter.